Abdu1Ja1a1/Projects/projects/keylogger/README.md

 ## Overview
 This repository contains a small Python script that listens for keyboard press events using `pynput` and appends typed characters to a local file

+## Legal / Ethical Warning
+Only run this script on systems you own or have explicit permission to monitor Unauthorized monitoring of keyboard input may be illegal and unethical

 ## What it does
 - Listens for **key press** events
 - Prints each key event to the terminal